OWASP/owasp-mastg/weaknesses/MASVS-PRIVACY/MASWE-0110.md

 ## Impact

-The impact of exposing sensitive data in network traffic includes:
+The impact of user identification:

-- **Violation of User Privacy**: Users may not be aware that their personal information is being used for secondary purpose or continuous access, leading to privacy infringement.
+- **Violation of User Privacy**: Users may not be aware that their personal information is being collected for tracking purposes, leading to privacy infringement.
 - **Compliance and Legal Risks**: Breach of data protection laws and regulations (like GDPR), resulting in legal consequences and fines.
-- **Loss of User Trust**: Users losing trust in the application, leading to reputational damage and potential loss of business.
+- **Read Application Data**: If an app collects and exposes user data without proper anonymization, attackers could access and expose this data by reading the application's data storage.
+This could include sensitive information like names, addresses, financial details, and even health records.

 ## Mitigations